Japanese Honey Bee Facts & Information

 Queens: They are larger than the workers, have larger abdomens that contain their developed reproductive organs, and are generally slightly darker than the workers.

 Japanese honey bees exhibit an amazing behavior called bee balling.
-Should their hive be invaded by a predator, such as the Japanese giant hornet (Vespa mandarinia), several hundred Japanese honey bees form a ball around the hornet and vibrate their flight muscles to produce heat.
+Should their hive be invaded by a predator, such as the northern giant hornet (Vespa mandarinia), several hundred Japanese honey bees form a ball around the hornet and vibrate their flight muscles to produce heat.
 As this continues, temperatures surrounding the hornet rise to 117 degrees F. This temp is high enough to be lethal to the hornet, but does no harm to the honey bees.

 The larvae consume honey, and the queen larvae and adults eat royal jelly, which contains dietary supplements for the adults and a fertility stimulant for the queen.